 Sao Paulo isn’t a city you simply show up in.
 I haven’t been to Brazil and I know I’ll have to be on guard there so arriving after 24 hours of flying without a plan is a very bad idea.

-In an industry that is often wary of bloggers because they aren’t sure what they will get I was stunned that a member could be so unprofessional.
+In an industry that is often wary of online travel writers because they aren’t sure what they will get I was stunned that a member could be so unprofessional.

 I was furious.